Matt98x/Experimental_assignment_2/Readme.md

 </p>

 Going in depth of the components, we have:
-* Random command generator(Command_giver.py): randomically send a string representing the concatenation of one or more commands of the form: 'play'(to start the play state),'point to x y'(to simulate the pointing gesture to x y),'go to x y'(to simulate the voice command to x y) and 'hide'(to stop the play state without entering the sleep state)
+* Random command generator(Command_giver.py): randomically sends a string representing a commands of the form: 'play'(to start the play state),'point to x y'(to simulate the pointing gesture to x y),'go to x y'(to simulate the voice command to x y) and 'hide'(to stop the play state without entering the sleep state)
 * Interpreter(Pet_logic.py): to interpret the string commands and translate them to movement of the ball, moreover, it handles the switch from play and normal to sleep and from sleep to normal
-* Pet behaviours(Pet_behaviours.py)- that simulate behaviours as a finite state, in the already mentioned states
+* Pet behaviours(Pet_behaviours.py): that simulates behaviours as a finite state, in the already mentioned states
 * Perception(robot_following.py): which is the node that handles the camera inputs(target identification and research) and the hardware control for these tasks(control of the neck joint(target tracking) and body(target search) )
 * Actor: may or may not be present and provides the same type of messages that the Command_giver provides, adding also symbolical location such as "home" and "owner", moreover can query or set the state of the robot and interact with the parameters.
 * Ball: representation of the logic controlling the ball